Microsoft Excel for Data Analysis

 15 Essential Excel Data Analysis Functions

-Excel has hundreds of functions and trying to match the proper formula with the right kind of data analysis can be overwhelming.
-It is not necessary for the most valuable functions to be difficult.
-You’ll wonder how you ever lived without fifteen easy functions that will increase your ability to interpret data.
+Excel has hundreds of functions, and trying to match the proper formula with the right kind of data analysis can be overwhelming.
+The most valuable functions don’t need to be difficult.
+You’ll wonder how you lived without fifteen easy functions that will increase your ability to interpret data.

 1. Concatenate

 When conducting data analysis, the formula =CONCATENATE is one of the simplest to understand but most powerful.
-Text, numbers, dates, and other data from numerous cells can be combined into a single cell.
+It allows text, numbers, dates, and other data from numerous cells to be combined into a single cell.

 SYNTAX = CONCATENATE (text1, text2, [text3], …)